Meet Antoine

 I strive for research so beautiful it is mistaken for art, and art so technical it is mistaken for science.

-My formal education is in Bioengineering (B.Sc., 2020), then in Bioinformatics (M.Sc., 2023) and in Computer Science (A.L.M., present).
+My formal education is in Bioengineering and in Bioinformatics.
 As for my research, it has spanned: machine learning for genome mining, computer vision for microscopy image analysis, 3D simulation of embryonic development, and medical device development for remote tissue evaluation.

 Favorite tools: